-The 1920s saw the demise of the male-oriented saloon and the explosion of illegal “speakeasy” bars and jazz clubs where young women for the first time were seen drinking in public with men.
-It was the period labeled the Jazz Age or the Roaring ’20s, known for the glamorous, carefree “flapper.”
-Women, who now had the right to vote, rejected the last vestiges of Victorianism and were free to hold progressive views about fashion, sexuality and the so-called vices.
+Labeled the Jazz Age or the Roaring ’20s, the era was known for the glamorous, carefree “flapper.”
+Women, who now had the right to vote, distanced themselves from buttoned-up Victorian social norms and embraced progressive views about fashion, sexuality and the so-called vices.

 This special, temporary display includes an array of authentic dresses and accessories from the 1920s and early 1930s, reflecting the different styles that evolved from the era.
 Open through late spring 2017, the exhibit explores 1920s fashion trends, including bold and striking art deco geometric patterns, fur-adorned hemlines, sequins, appliques and beading.
 The 1920s owed many of its signature hues to an unlikely partnership with the burgeoning chemical industry making colors such as marigold, chartreuse, lapis and tangerine possible.
 Purses also took center stage in women’s wardrobes during the 1920s.
 Women were in public more than ever before with essentials to carry and few effective pockets in which to do so.

 Made possible by a grant from Nevada Humanities, the exhibit is held in partnership with the Clark County Museum, Nevada State Museum, Nevada State Parks and the National Park Service.
 Free with Museum admission.